 Even humans are well aware of this kind of kitty communication.
 Cats purr, murmur, hiss and growl to let us, and each other, know what's on their minds.
 When it comes to decoding the meaning of their sounds, however, translation is a little more complicated.
-Everything from the pitch to the volume of their noises give clues about how they're feeling.
+Everything from the pitch to the volume of their noises provides clues about how they're feeling.

 If you're trying to stay in the loop about what your cat's vocalizations indicate, know that loud meowing probably means your kitty is feeling anxious or scared.
-Less intense meows and purrs indicates mellowness and contentment.
+Less intense meows and purrs indicate mellowness and contentment.
 A purr itself doesn't necessarily mean your cat is happy; you have to pay attention to the subtle differences in the sounds your cat makes.

 Finally, cats communicate with scent.
 If your cat has ever rubbed against you, know that that's her way of leaving her scent on you and sending a signal to other cats that you are her territory.
 Similarly, cats who are comfortable with each other might rub their faces together and share their scent.
-Sweet, huh?

-Can dogs and cats communicate with each other?
+Can dogs and cats communicate?

 There's no definitive proof that dogs and cats can fully understand each other.
 Animals are adept at reading certain signals from one another.
-Though, cats and dogs will likely understand at least the basics of communication when they yelp, growl or make eye contact with each other.
+Though, cats and dogs will likely understand at least the basics of communication when they yelp, growl, or make eye contact with each other.
 They may not be able to have deep conversations, but they will know if the other is saying "let's be friends" or "stay away from me."